 College of Intensive Care Medicine: Online Learning – Category 1A: Passive Self Learning - 1 point per hour

-Royal Australasian College of Surgeons: 13 Points in Maintenance of Knowledge and Skills.
+Royal Australasian College of Surgeons: 14 Point/s in Educational Activities.

 The Royal College of Radiologists (UK): 12 RCR CPD Credits.

 By purchasing and accessing this online course you agree to the following terms and conditions: